-- It’s a quick, easy and cheap way to own your own home as you’re only required to pay a 5% deposit instead of 10-20%.
+- It’s a more affordable way to own your own home as you’re only required to pay a 5% deposit instead of 10 to 20%.

 - If you start by owning a 25% share of the property, you’ll have a chance to increase your share later by ‘staircasing’ and potentially owning 100%.

-- Going through the shared ownership scheme makes it easier to get approved of a mortgage, even if you have a low income.
+- Going through the shared ownership scheme can make it easier to get approved for a mortgage, even if you have a low income.

 - Although you’ll be paying rent on the remainder of the share, shared ownership offers more security on the house than if you were renting from a landlord.

 Disadvantages of Shared Ownership

 - Shared ownership properties are often leasehold, meaning you will have to pay a service charge on top of rent.

 - Your lease may ban you from doing certain things – for example, you might not be able to keep a pet or sublet your property.